 What is a pre-abortion screening?

-After you find out that you’re pregnant, you may be considering an abortion.
-Whether seeking a medical (also called “chemical” ,”RU486″, “Plan C”, or “missed period pills”) or surgical abortion, it’s important to know a few things.
+After you find out that you’re unexpectedly pregnant, you may be considering an abortion.
+Whether seeking a medical (also called “chemical” ,”RU486″, “Plan C”, or “missed period pills”) or surgical abortion, it’s important to know a few things about your health and pregnancy as you’re considering your options.
 This is why Alpha Center in Fort Collins offers pre-abortion screenings.
+A pre-abortion screening aims to answer a few important questions as you’re making your decision so that you can make an informed decision that is best for you.
+These questions are: Am I pregnant, is the pregnancy viable, and do I have an STD?
 Request an appointment today.

 1. Am I pregnant?

 This one may seem obvious, but in order to have an abortion, you have to actually be pregnant.
-If a test is taken too early, you have a faulty test, or there are other medical issues at hand, you may get a faulty result.
+If a test is taken too early, you have a faulty test, or there are other medical issues present, you may get a faulty result.
 Our schedulers can help you determine if it’s the right time to take a pregnancy test when you call to schedule an appointment.
-During a pregnancy or pre-abortion screening appointment, a lab-quality pregnancy test will be administered by our nurse, and your results will be ready in minutes.
+During a pre-abortion screening, a lab-quality pregnancy test will be administered by one of our nurses, and your results will be ready in minutes.

 2. Is the pregnancy Viable?

 Additionally, it is important to know the gestational age of your pregnancy.
-Since many people experience irregular periods or do not know when their last period was, period dating can be inaccurate.
+Since many people experience irregular periods or do not know when their last period was, nearly half of women inaccurately determine their due date and how far along they are.
 During your ultrasound at Alpha Center, the nurse will measure the pregnancy to determine gestational age.
-Depending on the age of the pregnancy, the kind of abortion you would be eligible for may change, as pursuing a medical abortion is generally only available during the first trimester of pregnancy.
+Depending on the age of the pregnancy, the kind of abortion you would be able to have, as pursuing a medical abortion is generally only available during the first trimester of pregnancy.

 3. Do I have an std?

 Prior to having an abortion, it’s important to ensure that you are free of any STDs as having having an untreated STD can pose a risk for future pelvic inflammatory disease (PID).
 According to the National Library of Medicine, “Pelvic infection is the commonest complication of legal abortion.
 The presence of lower genital tract infections increases the risk of complications…” This can lead to long term pelvic pain and fertility issues.
-Even if you aren’t having any symptoms, the CDC states that at least 70% of Chlamydia infections aren’t symptomatic, and that on any given day in 2018 (the last year surveyed), 1 in 5 Americans had an STD, known or unknown.
+Even if you aren’t having any symptoms, the CDC states that at least 70% of Chlamydia infections aren’t symptomatic, and that women ages 14-24 are the group most affected by the infection.

 What are my other options?